 Losman or Guest House

 This type of accommodation is for the budget traveler.
 An average cost of accommodation at this level ranges from Rp.
-50,000 – Rp 300,000. per day.
-Normally Losman or Guest Houses are privately owned houses or a small bungalow type hotel that rents out rooms.
+100,000 – Rp 300,000. per day.
+Normally Losman or Guesthouses are privately owned houses or a small bungalow type hotel that rents out rooms.
 Typically there are no other facilities available at this type of accommodation.
 Sometimes a simple breakfast is included the package, and will be served in a communal dining area.
 In Jakarta, many Losman or Guest Houses can be found on Jalan Jaksa, which is a tourist-oriented street packed with hostels, guest houses, bars, and restaurants.

 Jl.
 Jaksa became a tourist center by originally serving International Youth Hostel Federation members.
 It was chosen as a good location to open a Hostel as it was located in Central Jakarta and near many of the city’s tourist attractions.
 It is no longer serving this association as the rules of the Federation have changed and Jalan Jaksa no longer qualifies.
 The name of the area originates from colonial times.
 During this time the Rechts Hogeschool (the Law College) was located near the current National Museum.
 Many students of this institution stayed in student hostels on Jalan Jaksa.
 Jaksa when translated means prosecuting attorney.
 Although Jalan Jaksa is well known for budget accommodation, losman can be found in many other areas of the city as well.
 More information on guesthouses in Indonesia.

 Hotels in Jakarta